Apply for STEP

 - Complete this application to be considered for a free loaner laptop, Wi-Fi hotspot, or other peripherals (e.g. webcam, headphones, etc.).

 - We will review your application and determine eligibility based on a combination of factors which include financial need, previous support received, and instructional role (e.g. GSI).

-- STEP is accepting applications on a rolling basis throughout the 2020-2021 academic year, while supplies last.
-Eligible applicants will typically receive their device(s) by mail within three weeks of their application.
+- Eligible applicants will typically receive their device(s) by mail within three weeks of their application.
 Check out our FAQs page to learn about our curbside pickup option on campus.